Student to Student

 Even after convincing themselves, many graduates have trouble justifying to parents and other skeptics how working abroad will benefit them.
 Remind these doubters that 88 percent of students surveyed believed that international experience would "give them a competitive edge in the workforce (ACE survey, cited above)."
 Work abroad shows employers that you are an independent, risk-taker, flexible, and savvy about cross-cultural workplace issues.
 My first boss told me that my work in India made my resume stand out from the others, making her curious enough to call me for an interview.
-(Editor's note: The 2014 Summit on Study Abroad, hosted by the White House, discusses the desire that both the private and public sectors have for students who wish to study or work abroad, while exploring the many benefits.)
+(Editor's note: The 2014 Summit on Study Abroad, hosted by the White House, discussed the desire that both the private and public sectors have for students who wish to study or work abroad while exploring the many benefits.)

 How to Find Work Abroad that Pays

 Most bachelor’s degrees come at a steep price, leaving many graduates with hefty school loans to pay back.
 If you have financial obligations that make it necessary to find paying work abroad, consider the following suggestions:

 - Join the Peace Corps.
-Volunteers are provided with a modest living stipend and receive a transition allowance at the end of their service of about $6,000.
-They can also defer payment of their school loans and may qualify for a 15 percent cancellation of their outstanding balance for each year of service.
+Volunteers are provided with a modest living stipend and receive a transition allowance at the end of their 2-year service of about $8,000.
+Volunteers can also defer payment of their school loans and may qualify for some cancellation or forgiveness of some of their outstanding balance.
+See their website for details.

 - Do freelance work.
-If you have experience in graphic design, writing, information technology, or other professions where work is often contracted, consider marketing yourself as a freelancer.
-Extensive research in finding employers will pay off with a flexible schedule that allows for travel.
+If you have experience in graphic design, blogging and writing, information technology, social media, or other professions where work is often contracted, consider marketing yourself as a freelancer.
+Extensive research finding employers as a freelancer will pay off with a flexible schedule that allows for travel, with the chosen option of becoming a location-independent "digital nomad" more and more common.